quaterneon/alembic_experiments/many_alembic/README.md

 3. Have the `include_object` check the schema of objects when making decisions (`elif typ == 'table' and obj.schema != target_metadata.schema`).
 Yes, this just includes tables, an extension to include indices will likely be needed.

+# Pros/Cons
+* Pro: Revisions are cleanly isolated by service.
+* Pro: Updating one service does not require updating other services.
+* Cons: Isolation depends on correct setup of alembic `env.py` and DB metadata.
+It would only take one rogue alembic setup to potentially delete all tables for all other services.